HackBulgaria/Programming101-Java/week04/3.Friday/README.md

 * Create a default constructor which initializes the Point with the origin of the coordinate system
 * Create a constructor that makes a copy of a Point
 * Create 2 methods for displaying the coordinates of the point
-* Create a static constant member for the origin of the coordinate system
+* Create a static method that returns the origin of the coordinate system
 * Override `toString()` to return the coordinates of the point.
 Point(x, y) E.g. Point(2,5)
 * Override `equals()`
 * Override `hashCode()`: